WICG/origin-agent-cluster/README.md

 This algorithm has two interesting features:

-* Even if origin isolation is not requested for a particular document/worker creation, if origin isolation has previously created an origin-keyed agent cluster, then we put the new document/worker in that origin-keyed agent cluster.
+* Even if origin isolation is not requested for a particular document creation, if origin isolation has previously created an origin-keyed agent cluster, then we put the new document in that origin-keyed agent cluster.
-* Even when origin isolation is requested, if there is a site-keyed agent cluster with same-origin realms, then we put the new document/worker in that site-keyed agent cluster, ignoring the isolation request.
+* Even when origin isolation is requested, if there is a site-keyed agent cluster with same-origin documents, then we put the new document in that site-keyed agent cluster, ignoring the isolation request.

 Both of these are consequences of a desire to ensure that same-origin sites do not end up isolated from each other.

 You can see a more full analysis of what results this algorithm produces in our [scenarios document](./scenarios.md).

 As far as the web-developer–observable consequences of using origins for agent cluster keys, this will automatically cause `SharedArrayBuffer`s to no longer be shareable cross-origin, because of the agent cluster check in [StructuredDeserialize](https://html.spec.whatwg.org/multipage/structured-data.html#structureddeserialize).
 We'd also need to add a check to the [`document.domain` setter](https://html.spec.whatwg.org/multipage/origin.html#dom-document-domain) to make it throw.
 (Ideally we'd find some way of restructuring the existing checks in `document.domain` so that they are also tied to agent cluster boundaries.)

+### More detail on workers

+We mentioned above that origin isolation has no effect on workers.
+Here we explain why exactly that is.

+First note that shared and service workers are already isolated into their own agent clusters.
+The only other things that exist in those agent clusters are potential nested dedicated workers, which are already restricted to being same-origin.

+What remains to consider is dedicated workers which are spawned directly by documents.
+Those end up in the agent cluster of their owner document, and the allocation of that agent cluster is impacted by origin isolation, which makes it origin-keyed instead of site-keyed.

+However, being origin-keyed has no observable impact for code inside a dedicated worker.
+All access to other realms is asynchronous inside a dedicated worker, so `document.domain` does not apply.
+And there's no way for dedicated worker code to send a `SharedArrayBuffer` to a same-site cross-origin destination directly, because the only thing it can communicate with is its parent document, or further nested dedicated workers, all of which are same-origin.
+Note that even `BroadcastChannel`, which bypasses the need to have a direct reference to the destination, is restricted to same-origin communications.

+A worker could send a `SharedArrayBuffer` to a same-site cross-origin destination by first passing it (or a `MessageChannel` through which the `SharedArrayBuffer` gets transmitted) to a same-origin document, and letting the document try to go beyond the origin boundary.
+This would no longer be possible with this proposal, but only because of the proposal's effect on the document, not because of any effect it had on the worker.

+(Note: this lack of impact is a bit hard to see with the current specification for how worker agents and agent clusters are allocated, which is declarative. [whatwg/html#5210](https://github.com/whatwg/html/issues/5210) tracks improving that specification; with such improvements, some of the above would become clearer.)

 ## Design choices and alternatives considered